“A Little Adversity Is a Good Thing”—Lessons for a Successful Leadership Journey

 Melinda took time to share some of her top learnings with us.
 To take a closer look at her career journey, how she inspires creativity, building a team around inclusion, and tips for those considering a leadership role, read on...

-To start, tell us a bit about your Chief Operating Officer of Personal Lines role.
+To start, tell us a bit about being Head of Personal Insurance.
 How long have you been in this role, and how long have you been with The Hartford?

-I work with the entire Personal Lines leadership team to drive successful outcomes for our policyholders, our strategic partner AARP, and The Hartford’s shareholders.
-I have been in the role since May of 2018 and with The Hartford since 1997.
-I started as an intern in our commercial side of the business and have held various field and home office roles in both commercial and Personal Lines.
+I work with the entire Personal Insurance leadership team to drive successful outcomes for our policyholders, our strategic partner AARP, and The Hartford’s shareholders.
+I started at The Hartford in 1997 as an intern in our commercial side of the business before joining full-time a year later as a business insurance underwriter, and have held various field and home office roles in both commercial and personal insurance.

 That’s an amazing journey!
 As a leader, how have you fostered an environment that rewards innovation and creative thinking?